sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 ### 3.2.Quality control

-After running the analysis, check your Quality Control (qc) report by opening the file <PATH-OUTPUT>/qc/index.html.
+After running the analysis, check your Quality Control (QC) report by opening the file <PATH-OUTPUT>/qc/index.html.
 Use the "search" feature of the QC report to quickly jump to segmentations or labeling issues.

 **1. Segmentations**